redbubble-ash/Liri-node-app/README.md

 ## How to use this App?

-**'spotify-this-song'
+**spotify-this-song

-On the command line, enter "node liri.js spotify-this-song '[song name here]'", [song name] is an input of the song's name.
+On the command line, enter "node liri.js spotify-this-song '[song name here]'", [song name] is the name input of the song.
 This will show the following information about the song in your terminal/bash window.

      * Artist(s)

      * The song's name

      * A preview link of the song from Spotify

      * The album that the song is from

      * If no song is provided then your program will default to "The Sign" by Ace of Base.

 *See the example below:*